ircv3/ircv3-specifications/extensions/resume.md

 After successfully completing SASL authentication, clients wishing to resume an old connection send an appropriate `RESUME` command indicating the nickname they wish to take over and when the client received the last message from the server (to assist in replaying history and let other clients know how long they've been disconnected for).
 If resuming is successful, clients are sent the `RESUMED` message and then connection registration continues, eventually ending in the registration burst (`001`-`005` and all).

-Once the registration burst has been sent to the client, the server sends the channel `JOIN` messages and the usual numerics that are sent on joining a channel, and dispatches the relevant messages and numerics to other clients in related channels.
+Once the registration burst has been sent to the client, the server sends the channel `JOIN` messages and the usual numerics that are sent on joining a channel and dispatches the relevant messages and numerics to other clients in those channels (i.e. either just the `RESUMED` message, or a `QUIT`+`JOIN`+etc if they don't support the `draft/resume` cap).
 The new client is also given the user modes that were active on the old client, as appropriate.

 Other clients that have the reconnecting user `MONITOR`'d MUST be sent one `RPL_MONOFFLINE` numeric and one `RPL_MONONLINE` numeric indicating that the user reconnected.
 The timestamps on both these messages, if sent, SHOULD be the current time.